Codra-Ingenierie-Informatique/DataLab_Client/doc/overview.rst

 DataLab may also be controlled remotely from a third-party application, for the same purpose.

-If the third-party application is written in Python 3, it may directly use the `cdl_client.RemoteClient` class as mentioned above.
-From another language, it is also achievable, but it requires to implement a XML-RPC client in this language using the same methods of proxy server as in the `cdl_client.RemoteClient` class.
+If the third-party application is written in Python 3, it may directly use :py:class:`cdlclient.SimpleRemoteProxy` as mentioned above.
+From another language, it is also achievable, but it requires to implement a XML-RPC client in this language using the same methods of proxy server as in the :py:class:`cdlclient.SimpleRemoteProxy` class.

 Data (signals and images) may also be exchanged between DataLab and the remote client application, in both directions.

-The remote client application may be written in any language that supports XML-RPC.
-For example, it is possible to write a remote client application in Python, Java, C++, C#, etc. The remote client application may be a graphical application or a command line application.

-The remote client application may be run on the same computer as DataLab or on a different computer.
+The remote client application may be run on the same computer as DataLab or on different computer.
 In the latter case, the remote client application must know the IP address of the computer running DataLab.

 The remote client application may be run before or after DataLab.
 In the latter